THEME DEVELOPMENT WITH PREPARED SPEECHES

 NOTE ON VISUAL AIDS

-- PowerPoint or Keynote slides presentation isn’t the only visual aid option.
+2. A PowerPoint or Keynote slide presentation isn’t the only visual aid option.
 Bring a project you might have worked on if the speech concerns that.
 Use an easel with a chart and write/draw/develop it as you speak, like a classroom chalk talk.
 Bring something printed for everyone in the audience, so they can see and follow it when you talk.